Corporate Council on Africa’s U.S.-Africa Health Security and Resilience Initiative

-The U.S.-Africa Health Security and Resilience Initiative is a two-year program by the Corporate Council on Africa (CCA) that will bring together major U.S. and African leaders, corporations, multilateral organizations, foundations, and other stakeholders to collaborate on developing policies, promoting strategic partnerships, providing critical Africa health-related information, and facilitating investment to strengthen Africa’s health system.
+The U.S.-Africa Health Security and Resilience Initiative is a program by the Corporate Council on Africa (CCA) that brings together major U.S. and African leaders, corporations, multilateral organizations, foundations, and other stakeholders to collaborate on developing policies, promoting strategic partnerships, providing critical Africa health-related information, and facilitating investment to strengthen Africa’s health system.

 The state of health security in Africa